 Another rugged-but-handsome watch, the Citizen Eco-Drive is both military-inspired and designed for the racetrack.
 Stainless steel and water resistant up to 100 meters, the Eco-Drive derives power from the sun, making it great for any guy that spends a lot of time outdoors, from the racetrack to the golf course and beyond.

 A watch for the sea adventurer in you, this diver watch is good at up to 200 meters.
 The Seiko Sports Diver watch puts a premium on legibility, with extra luminous hands and large hour marker so you’ll be able to read the watch face in low light (like deep underwater).

 This watch also has a unidirectional bezel to help you keep time and is self-winding, although it can be hand-wound as well.

 Orient Ray II Diving Watch

 This second-gen watch from Orient is an update on its fan-favourite diver model.
-Upgrades to this handsome, but tough, watch include a transition from strictly self-winding to self-winding, hand-winding and hackable and the bezel is now 120 clicks for ultimate precision.
+Upgrades to this handsome, but tough, watch include a transition from strictly self-winding to self-winding, hand-winding, and hackable.
+In addition, the bezel is now 120 clicks for ultimate precision.